bthee/password_test_CLI/README.md

 ## 4. How to Use <a name="how-to-use"></a>

-To use `password_test_CLI`, follow these steps:
+To run `password_test_CLI`, follow these steps:

+1. Open a terminal.
+2. Navigate to the directory containing the script.

+    ```bash
+    cd path/to/password_test_CLI
+    ```

-Run the script by executing `python password_test_CLI.py` in your terminal.
+3. Run the script by executing:

+    ```bash
+    python password_test_CLI.py
+    ```

-Follow the prompts to either begin or exit the program.
+4. Follow the prompts to either begin or exit the program.
-If you choose to begin, input a password when prompted.
+5. If you choose to begin, input a password when prompted.
-Receive feedback on the strength of your password based on specified criteria.
+6. Receive feedback on the strength of your password based on specified criteria.

 ## 5. Examples <a name="examples"></a>